 The townhouses are on the lake; the other units aren't, but most have views.

 The municipal Burlington Bay Campground has 102 sites with hook-ups and 10 tent sites.
 218-834-2021.

-Dining: In town, many people like the Vanilla Bean for coffee, baked goods or lunch.
+Dining: In town, the Vanilla Bean is very popular for coffee, baked goods or lunch.

-At Superior Shores resort, the Kamloops is a pleasant place to eat.
+At Superior Shores resort just east of town, the Kamloops is a pleasant place to eat.
 Its deck overlooks a commons with a fish-boil area and a little bridge that carries guests over wetlands to a long beach.

 Betty's Pies, a mile farther east, is a well-known eatery that serves breakfast, lunch and dinner as well as pie.

-Go another eight miles and you'll find the Rustic Inn, which many people think has much better pies as well as good
+Go another eight miles and you'll find the Rustic Inn, which many people think has better pies as well as good food.

 Hiking: The Superior Hiking Trail Association office and store is in a blue Victorian house at 731 Highway 61 (Seventh Avenue) is open year-round.
 218-834-2700.